openSUSE/news-o-o/_posts/2009-11-09-project-bugzilla-update-planned-to-version-3-4.markdown

 ### Report Another One (for This Product)

-This was reported by an openSUSE tester against openSUSE and is a feature available in the KDE bugzilla as well.Â  It allows you after filing a bug report to file another bug report for the same product with the settings of the just filed bugreport reused.
+This was reported by an openSUSE tester against openSUSE and is a feature available in the KDE bugzilla as well.
+It allows you after filing a bug report to file another bug report for the same product with the settings of the just filed bugreport reused.

 ### Copy to New Records the Copy in the Old Bug